dart-lang/site-www/src/null-safety/migration-guide.md

 ### Using the migration tool

-**_[PENDING: What should the minimum sdk version in the pubspec be?
-Should it be what the non-null-safe code currently is tested against, or a 2.12 beta version?]_**

 The migration tool takes a package of null-unsafe Dart code and converts it to null safety.